jeti20/Grafana-AWS/README.md

 sudo apt install mysql-server
 sudo service mysql status
 ```
+<br/>Now that we have a MySQL server, we will install a dedicated collector for it that will periodically gather statistics about the MySQL server and store them into a table containing rows with times and values
+<br/>I have MySQL 8.#.#, so I will download the file called my2_80.sql.
+If you have MySQL 5, then download my2.sql
 Go to https://grafana.com/grafana/dashboards/7991-2mysql-simple-dashboard/ and downoland dashboard and github downoland this file my2_80.sql from https://github.com/meob/my2Collector .
 Use comand below to downoland this file.
 ```
 wget https://raw.githubusercontent.com/meob/my2Collector/master/my2_80.sql